Skip to Content

 A bunch of swarming Nematodes

-Nematodes, colloquially known as roundworms, are a prolific phylum that plays a critical role in soil health and ecosystem balance.
-They are characterized by their elongated, cylindrical bodies and inhabit a multitude of environments from terrestrial to aquatic.
+Nematodes, colloquially known as roundworms, are a prolific species that play a critical role in soil health and ecosystem balance.
+Their elongated, cylindrical bodies characterize them and inhabit many environments, from terrestrial to aquatic.

 • Diet: Mostly decomposers, some parasitic